lawrecks/lawrecks/README.md

 Throughout my career, I have been deeply passionate about software development and have consistently delivered robust and scalable solutions that drive business success.
 My experience collaborating with cross-functional teams and leading development projects has equipped me with valuable insights into effective communication and project execution.

-Asides coding, I'm a passionate gamer and I love to sing.
+Aside from coding, I'm a passionate gamer and I love to sing.